This is a look at the Instagram Logo and the history behind the company.

-A picture is worth a thousand words–this adage could be one reason companies spend immense sums of money getting their branding strategies right.
+A picture is worth a thousand words–this adage could be one reason companies spend immense sums of money getting their logo and branding strategies right.
 Before 2010, no one envisions a photo-sharing app would be worth billions of dollars while forming the income source for many other brands.
+The Instagram logo is prominent almost everywhere you look, It’s on phones, storefronts, billboards, and many more places.

 Instagram is another successful start-up from Silicon Valley, the tech hub of the world.
 Instagram is a portmanteau for ‘instant’ and ‘telegram.’
 Today, what started as a mobile-check app in 2010 has become the largest photo and video-sharing platform, and one of the most recognizable brands in the world.